jdhanju/stack-adapt-test/README.md

 })();
 ```

 Even though the code above will work, I would like to share an alternative solution that is a little shorter.
-Since the objection of your code is to print the 2nd index of the array named arr we can remove all the code except for the console.log
+Since the objective of your code is to print the 2nd index of the array named arr we can remove all the code except for the console.log

 ```
 console.log("the second index is:", arr[2]);